SANGET/gatsby-theme-elk-starter/README.md

 ## Writing blog

-Blogs' storage dir is `/content/blog-posts/`, you can organize files under  year's dir, like `/content/blog-posts/2019/post.md`
+The storage dir of blogs is `/content/blog-posts/`, you can organize files under year's dir, like `/content/blog-posts/2019/post.md`

 ## Assets dir